fatfattony/combinations/README.md

-This script return all combinations of alphabet's characters for pointed lenght.
+This script return all combinations of alphabet's characters for the pointed lenght.

 ```bash run.sh {{numberOfCharathers}} {{alphabet}}```